stephanedorotich/GroupProjectTeamN/README.md

    <summary>Stage Four Tasks</summary>

 #### Kathryn Lepine:
-- Created a logo for the prototype
+- Create a logo for the prototype
 - Prototype the 'Drone List' page
 - Perform a Heuristic Evaluation of the prototype
 - Create the PowerPoint presentation